mantidproject/mantid/docs/source/algorithms/FitIncidentSpectrum-v1.rst

 This algorithm fits and functionalizes an incident spectrum and finds its first derivative.
 FitIncidentSpectrum is able to fit an incident spectrum using:

+*  GaussConvCubicSpline: A fit with Cubic Spline using a Gaussian Convolution to get weights.
+In builds running older versions of SciPy the first derivative is can be less accurate.
-1. CubicSpline: A fit using a cubic cline.
+*  CubicSpline: A fit using a cubic cline.
-2. CubicSplineViaMantid: A fit with cubic spline using the mantid SplineSmoothing algorithm.
+*  CubicSplineViaMantid: A fit with cubic spline using the mantid SplineSmoothing algorithm.
-3. GaussConvCubicSpline: A fit with Cubic Spline using a Gaussian Convolution to get weights
-4. HowellsFunction: A fit with analytical function from Howells et. al. [1]_

 Usage
 -----

-**Example: fit an incident spectrum using GaussConvCubicSpline** [2]_
+**Example: fit an incident spectrum using GaussConvCubicSpline** [1]_

 .. testcode:: ExFitIncidentSpectrum